crleblanc/cython_talk_2105/slides/slides.rst

 Cython C wrapper
 ----------------

-* Calls a C Laplace implementation
+* Calls a C Laplace implementation.
+Similar to Ctypes or CFFI.

 .. code-block:: cython